 The ski area is just a few minutes shuttle ride from Furano City which offers a genuine Japanese feel and is full of friendly locals keen to show off the best of their culture.

 The ski area is divided up into two zones, both covered on the same lift pass – the Kitanomine Zone and the Furano Zone – and you can ski between the two.
-Both areas have plenty of beginner and intermediate terrain and Furano is one of the few ski resorts in Japan that has a ski school that caters for English speaking children.
+Both areas have plenty of beginner and intermediate terrain and the ski school caters for English speakers.
 For intermediates there are some lovely long cruisers with stunning views of the Furano valley.
 The groomed runs are kept in excellent condition and, with 40% of the mountain rated as intermediate, it is a real dream.
 Advanced skiers or snowboarders need to head to the top half of the mountain where there is a range of groomed and un-groomed steeps to keep you entertained.